Plan your Arrangements in Four Easy Steps

 Instead, there are several ways you can make your plans accessible.
 If you choose to use the Personal Planning Guide, notify your family of its location or provide them with their own copy.
 If you have selected a funeral provider and made arrangements with them, your provider will also keep your plans on file.

 Sharing your plan is also easy with our online planning tool.
 Once your account is activated, the friends or family members you designate will receive packets outlining your selections.
 If you select a funeral provider through the online planning tool, the funeral home also will receive a copy of your plan and will keep it on file.

 Finally, support your plans with funding if you choose.
-By relieving your family of the need to pay for your funeral or cemetery services at the time of your death, you may prevent additional stress for them at an already difficult time.
+By relieving your family of the need to pay for your funeral services at the time of your death, you may prevent additional stress for them at an already difficult time.
 Funding your plans also provides protection against inflation.
 By locking in today’s prices, your loved ones will not have to pay more for your selected merchandise and services at the time of your death.